‘True or false’ with UoE lecturer Kim Sherwood: Bond author responds to online rumours

 A Wild and True Relation is Kim’s latest historical novel, a swashbuckling tale set on the high seas, available at all major book retailers.

-‘You learned to drive on a Formula 1 racing track?’
+“You learned to drive on a Formula 1 racing track?”

 “So they sent the car out to Edinburgh to take me out, which was huge fun.
-Then I told that story on the press tour, and journalists started opening conversations by saying, ‘It’s a famous fact about you that you don’t know how to drive.’
+Then I told that story on the press tour, and journalists started opening conversations by saying, ‘it’s a famous fact about you that you don’t know how to drive.’
+And I thought, do I want that to be a famous fact about me?
+So the very kind folks at Alpine got wind of this and said, ‘we can teach you how to drive on a race track.’

 “Obviously, my family thought it was a terrible idea for me to learn to drive at 150mph.
-But it was too good an opportunity to pass up.
+I thought it was too good an opportunity to pass up.
 So we get to the track, and they ask, ‘how much experience do you have behind the wheel?’, to which I say, ‘I literally don’t know how to turn this car on.’
 And by the end, I was going really fast!
 And the instructor said, ‘that was great, Kim, but you do need to remember to brake.’
 Small details.

 “True!
 It was in Agatha Christie’s garret, at the top of her house.
 The staff said to me, ‘so how many books have you written?’, and I said, ‘three,’ and they said, ‘so not as many as Agatha.’
 I mean – give me time!
 It was amazing though.
 She called it the loveliest place in the world, and it is.